-Changes to the SCRA in Public Law 115-407, the Veterans Benefits and Transition Act of 2018, allow you to cancel your internet or TV programming contracts without penalty if you deploy or relocate for at least 90 days to a new location that doesn't offer your current service.
+Thanks to changes the SCRA in Public Law 115-407, the Veterans Benefits and Transition Act of 2018, you can cancel your internet or TV programming contracts without penalty if you have deployment or relocation orders for at least 90 days to a new location that doesn't offer your current service.

 The regulation previously applied only to mobile phone service.
-The new changes apply to both cable and satellite TV, as well as any internet service you may have.
-You still have to return any cable boxes or modems to the company to avoid being charged but, if you have a contract with your provider and get orders, you can cancel it without paying any penalties.
+The 2018 changes apply to both cable and satellite TV, as well as any internet service you may have.
+You still have to return any cable boxes or modems to the company to avoid being charged, but if you have a contract with your provider and get orders, you can cancel it without paying any penalties.

 PCSing Overseas with Mobile Phones

 The SCRA has offered consumer protections to military members for their mobile phone contracts since 2008.
 If you have a contract and transfer overseas, you can cancel it with no penalty.
 Also, you can usually cancel your contract if you are moving to an area in the U.S. where your current carrier doesn't offer service, although you may have to fight with your carrier a bit in these situations.